jdwilson4/NetSurv/README.md

 print(control.chart)
 ```

-- **Political Network Application**
+## Application: Senatorial co-voting Network
 Now, we apply the NetSurv methodology on the dynamic networks that describe the co-voting habits of the U.S. Senators over time.
 See the above reference for more information on the results and description of the data set.

-In this application, we assume that community labels correspond to political affiliation of the Senators (Republican vs. Democrat)
+In this application, we assume that community labels correspond to political affiliation of the Senators (Republican vs. Democrat).
+The data is contained in the NetSurv package and can be loaded directly.

 ```
 #Load data
-data(Senate_Rollcall.RData)
+data(voting)
 ##More to come soon...
 ```